baumanj/ccsubs/README.md

-# Crisis Clinic subs/swap tool
+# Crisis Connections subs/swap tool

 This is a web application for facilitating exchanging shift assignments.